-When it comes to pre-run nutrition, your best bet is to play it safe.
+When it comes to pre-run nutrition and what to eat before a run, your best bet is to play it safe.
 And by safe, we mean familiar.
 The days leading up to an event definitely aren’t the best time to try the new snack bar everyone’s raving about on social media – it doesn’t matter how delicious it sounds or however much it promises to improve your performance!

 Remember, everything can feel a bit heightened on run day, and nerves can kick in.
 It’s therefore a good idea to avoid particularly high fibre and spicy food in the run-up to a big race – foods like lentils, bran and hot curries – even if they fall into the ‘familiar’ category.
 The last thing you want mid-course is an emergency loo stop!

 Suss it out in advance